 Jenna pulls him to her and gives him a big kiss.
 I hear the cameras clicking.
 Our Romeo and Juliet.
 Everybody cheers.
 It feels like a wedding.
-If Michael doesn’t get laid after this performance, he can’t be Italian.
+If Michael does not get laid after this performance, he cannot be Italian.
 He sweeps her off her feet, running down the stairs, stopping short of the fountain.
 He throws her into the air.
 Her head back, she lets him catch her.
 Good start.
 We surround them and run off toward the Metropolitan Museum.
 It’s almost noon.

 The first person I see is Maplethorpe.
 I reach and grab Jack’s hand.
 I’m not letting him go.
 Flo and Edi grab our other hands.
 We all run up.
 Andy, Patti, Jon Landau, Father Frank, the two uncles, Marty, Mike Sr. and a whole crew of photographers and cameramen are waiting for us.
 In the center are our two chariots, the De Soto and Chrysler, with their tops down.
 Iggy and Robby run over, apparently revived.

 “Well, just in time for our New York departure.”

 “Face it loser.
 This is our swan song.”
 Robby has his own brand of humor back.

 I smile at Patti and wink.
 She laughs.
 Robert looks over.
 Jack blows him a kiss.
 I pull him sharply closer to me.
 Patti and Robert both laugh.
 Andy answers our air kisses, with one of his own.

 Marty comes over.
 “Before we go in for lunch, we want you guys to pose with the cars.”